icgrp/bert/docs/tutorials/huffman/huffman.md

 Finally, this tutorial is written with the Eclipse-based Xilinx SDK in mind.
 The [Xilinx article on migrating to Vitis](https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/migratingtovitis.html) may help in adapting these instructions for newer versions of the Xilinx tools.

+## Prerequisites
+This tutorial assumes the user has some experience with using the Xilinx SDK tool to create, configure, edit, compile, and run designs consisting of hardware and software on an FPGA board.

+TODO: could we point them at some introductory materials to use?
+Can we articulate the level of expertise they might need?
+A number of the problems BEN and AMD had with the tutorial as written was due to what looked to us to be omited details on the SDK operation that we were not familiar with.

 ## Steps At-A-Glance
 Using BERT is a 4-step process.
 1. Use BERT host tools to generate the mydesign headers for your hardware design.
 You will do this each time you have a new design ready to run with BERT.
 You do this on a "host" computer.
      1. You will first build the BERT host tools for your platform.
 You do this only once.
      2. You will then run the `bert_gen` tools on your design to produce the files needed by the SDK for your BERT  application.
 This will produce a set of files which are used to build BERT applications to talk to our design.
 You will do this every time you have a design to run through BERT.
-2. You will need to set up Xilinx SDK environment with the right versions of the xilfpga program from Xilinx as well as the needed files and libraries for BERT.
+2. You will then set up Xilinx SDK environment with the right versions of the xilfpga program from Xilinx as well as the needed files and libraries for BERT.
 You should only need to do this once.
 3. Once this is all in place, you will install the BERT source code itself and then write user code, all of which will compile into a BERT executable that uses BERT to talk to the board after you have programmed it with a bitstream.
 4. You will finally test that application on hardware with a bitstream programmed onto the board.

 NOTE: along the way you will be copying files into the SDK project directories.
 As you do so you may see compile errors in the Project Explorer window on the left of the SDK.
 You will have such compile errors until right at the end of Step 3 below so don't worry about them until you get to that point!
-The tutorial will tell you when you should not have any compile errors any more.
+The tutorial will tell you when you should not have compile errors any more.

 # Step 0.
 Obtaining A Sample Design
 Before you begin the 4-step process above, you need to create your hardware design in Vivado and compile it to a bitstream and then write out a hardware specification (.hdf) file and a design checkpoint (.dcp) file.